SSWConsulting/SSW.People.Profiles/Brady-Stroud/Brady-Stroud.md

 Brady is a SSW Software Engineer with a diverse portfolio of clients from various industries, including finance, mining, and hospitality.
 Based in the Brisbane office, he is skilled in .NET, Blazor, MAUI (Previously Xamarin), and React.
 He has a strong passion for open source and believes it to be valuable to clients for its flexibility, cost-efficiency, and access to a wide range of tools and technologies.

 He is dedicated to staying current with the latest technologies and trends in software development and is committed to delivering the best results for his clients.
-With his strong problem-solving skills, attention to detail, and ability to work well under pressure, Brady is dedicated to ensuring that each project is completed to the highest standards.
 He also holds a certification as a Scrum Master, demonstrating his ability to lead and manage Agile development teams effectively.

 In his free time, he enjoys outdoor activities such as mountain biking, climbing, wakeboarding, and recently has been getting into surfing.